East Coast

 Top 21 Fun Things to do in Gatlinburg and Pigeon Forge

-The Smokies offer forest to explore with trout-filled rivers and waterfalls.
+The Smokies offer forests to explore with trout-filled rivers and waterfalls.
 Credit: Pigeon Forge Dept of Tourism

-As a year-round mountain destination, the Smoky Mountains of Tennessee and North Carolina offer travelers glorious scenery to explore along with attractions and entertainment venues.
-Starting with Great Smoky Mountains National Park, families will find outdoor activities galore, like rafting, horseback riding, zip lines, skiing, mountain coasters and zorbing.
-To plan your trip, here are the top things to do in Pigeon Forge and Gatlinburg, Tennessee.
+The Smoky Mountains of Tennessee and North Carolina offer travelers glorious scenery to explore along with attractions and entertainment venues.
+It is a year-round mountain destination and home to the Great Smoky Mountains National Park.
+Outdoor activities are some of the most popular, like rafting, horseback riding, mountain coasters and zorbing.
+However, there are tons of indoor attractions too.
+To help you plan your trip, here are the top things to do in Pigeon Forge and Gatlinburg, Tennessee.

 Table of Contents